Past Alterations:

 Why Work With Me?

 I don’t typically search for patterns or follow sew-alongs.
 With the aid of ‘Patternmaking for Fashion Design’ by Helen Joseph Armstrong, I custom build patterns based off of body measurements.
-I skipped the pillow cases & tote bag classes, jumping right into the deep end creating a smokey blue version of Paul Tazewell’s Academy Award winning Glinda Bubble Dress (photo D) .
-I then finessed that pattern to create a corset top for a New Year’s Eve party (photo E).
+I skipped the pillow cases & tote bag classes, jumping right into the deep end creating a smokey blue version of Paul Tazewell’s Academy Award winning Glinda Bubble Dress (photo C) .
+I then finessed that pattern to create a corset top for a New Year’s Eve party (photo D).

 I aim to contribute to how we show up in the world via the stories we tell with our aesthetic.